 Klaw has been to Wakanda, and as stated in the first trailer he is also the only one to have seen it and made it out alive.
 Klaw mined and stole billions of dollars worth of vibranium to bring back to the U.S. and later sold it to Ultron which was used to create Ultron’s body called the Vision.

 Killmonger and his family were exiled from Wakanda by T’Challa so he spent his life hating the king and wanting to avenge his father’s death.
 He is seen throughout the trailer blowing things up, fighting the Dora Milaje and personally fighting one on one with T’Challa, in one of his own panther suits.

 There are a couple things about “Black Panther” in general that separates it from the rest of the Marvel movies as well as many movies in general.
 Firstly, the Black Panther character is the first black superhero and overall, “Black Panther” is majority made up of either African or African-American actors and actresses.
 There are two main roles that are played by white males, the character Klaw and CIA agent Everett Ross, and the remaining white actors are minor positions.

-The song that plays in the background of the trailer starts off with “BagBak” by Vince Staples and then begins to mix together with “The Revolution Will Not Be Televised,” an old 70s song by Gil Scott-Heron.
+The song that plays in the background of the trailer starts off with “BagBak” by Vince Staples and then begins to mix together with “The Revolution Will Not Be Televised,” a song by Gil Scott-Heron released in 1970.
 Scott-Heron was often described as “the godfather of rap” and his song “The Revolution Shall Not Be Televised” when it came out in 1974 was used as a slogan during the Black Power movement.

 In designing the trailer these specific songs were picked as all part of the new package that is entailed with “Black Panther.”

 The character of T’Challa will be seen in the “Black Panther” movie on Feb.
-16 as well as playing a role in the future “Avengers: Infinity Wars” which will also be released at some point in 2018.
+16 as well as playing a role in the future “Avengers: Infinity Wars” which will also be released on May 4 in 2018.